 Cybercriminals may approach you by pretending to be the IRS.
-Their goal can be to have people click on a link that leads to a fake website and trick their targets into authorizing payments to steal your credit card information.
-These emails and websites may even contain the IRS logo and often threaten the involvement law enforcement to prompt victims to act quickly.
+Their goal is to have people click on a link that leads to a fake website that tricks their targets into authorizing payments.
+These emails and websites may even contain the IRS logo and often threaten the involvement of law enforcement to prompt victims to act quickly.

 The IRS doesn't initiate contact with taxpayers by email, text messages or social media channels to request personal or financial information.
 This includes requests for PIN numbers, passwords or similar access information for credit cards, banks or other financial accounts.

 Scammers are aware that taxpayers are responsive to exploits that involve increasing or adjusting tax refunds.
 Beware of emails (or calls) that indicate a re-calculation for a higher tax refund.
 Clicking on these types of links can take victims to a web page where their PII is stolen and used to access online bank and credit card accounts.
 Cybercriminals have also applied for credit cards and loans in their victims’ names.

 Be wary of any tax refund communication via email or phone, even if you see the IRS logo on a communication.
 Verify the sender and avoid clicking links or attachments.
 The IRS will never request sensitive information or immediate payments via email.